jnga773/coco_projects/README.md

 This is an example of approximating homoclinic orbits in a 3-dimensional system as large-period periodic orbits using the `po` toolbox.
 We also use Lin's method using the `coll` toolbox to solve for the homoclinic orbit.

-**At the moment the two-parameter continuation via Lin's method doesn't follow the entire range.
-I still need to figure out what's wrong**
+<ins>**At the moment the two-parameter continuation via Lin's method doesn't follow the entire range.
+I still need to figure out what's wrong**</ins>

 ### homoclinic_strogatz
 This is an example of a homoclinic orbit, in a similar system to the Hopf normal form as found in Section 8.4 in *Nonlinear Dynamics and Chaos* by Steven H. Strogatz.